-Funeral leave with pay up to a maximum of three (3) calendar days will be granted to all city employees in cases of death or in the circumstances of death in the immediate family (as defined in the definitions section of this policy) only.

-Any leave requested more than three (3) calendar days must be charged to accrued vacation or compensatory leave.
+Funeral leave with pay up to a maximum of three calendar days will be granted to all city employees in cases of death or in the circumstances of death in the employee's immediate family.
+Additionally, an employee's department head may grant funeral leave with pay up to a maximum of one calendar day for an employee to be a pallbearer or attend a funeral of someone not within the employee's immediate family.
+Any leave requested for more than the maximum allowed three days or one day must be charged to accrued vacation.

-Travel time may be granted upon prior approval from the Department Head in addition to the three (3) days where travel time of more than eight (8) hours is necessary.
+Paid travel time may be granted upon prior approval from the employee's department head in addition to funeral leave where travel time of more than eight hours is necessary.